 Counselling is available to only students and staff of Bond University.
 If you have an issue that involves your partner or someone else in your family, it is sometimes appropriate to involve that person in joint counselling sessions.

-Mark Stringer, co-ordinator of Bond’s Medical, Psychological and Disability Services, is a Psychologist with extensive experience in the tertiary setting through 21 years’ counselling students and staff at Bond.
+Mark Stringer is a Psychologist with extensive experience in the tertiary setting through 21 years’ counselling students and staff at Bond.
 Over that time Mark has also worked in Private Practice and with other external agencies including 16 years as the Clinical Supervisor and Counsellor for the Queensland Fire & Rescue Service’s Peer Support Program, SE Region.

 Dr Justine Ebenreuter is a Clinical Psychologist, who has been registered with AHPRA since 2007.
 She has gained experience working with children and adults through government agencies such as the Gold Coast Hospital Neuropsychology Rehabilitation Ward, and the Department of Human Services.
 Justine’s area of research is with Eating Disorders and completed her PhD in Childhood Eating Disorders at Bond University in 2016.